isomerpages/mlaw-corp/news/speeches/_posts/2025-11-22-post-Keynote Speech by Minister for Law Edwin Tong SC, at SIAC Delhi Conference.md

 image: ""
 variant: markdown
 ---
-Your Excellency, Arjun Ram Meghwal, Minister of Law and Justice of India Honourable Justice Tejas Karia, Judge of the High Court of Delhi Mr Davinder Singh SC, Chairman of the Singapore International Arbitration Centre (SIAC) Ms Lucy Reed, President of SIAC Court of Arbitration Mr V.P Singh, Member of SIAC Court
+Your Excellency, Arjun Ram Meghwal, Minister of Law and Justice of India<br>
+Honourable Justice Tejas Karia, Judge of the High Court of Delhi<br>
+Mr Davinder Singh SC, Chairman of the Singapore International Arbitration Centre (SIAC)<br>
+Ms Lucy Reed, President of SIAC Court of Arbitration<br>
+Mr V.P Singh, Member of SIAC Court<br>
-Ms Gloria Lim, CEO of SIAC
+Ms Gloria Lim, CEO of SIAC<br>

-To our many distinguished guests
+To our many distinguished guests<br>
 Ladies and gentlemen

 <b>Introduction</b>